 Register an Entity

-In the Quickstart guide, we showed how to use the POST /check-access
+In the Quickstart guide, we showed how to use the POST /check

-endpoint to verify if a given principal has access to a specific resource by passing their identifiers and attributes.
-While this approach is straightforward, it requires sending all attributes with each access check.
+endpoint to verify if a given principal can perform an action on a specific resource by passing their identifiers and attributes.
+While this approach is straightforward, it requires sending all attributes with each check request.
 For more complex scenarios, it can be more efficient to pre-register the attributes of principals and resources, and then reference them by their identifier at runtime.

 Register a New Entity

-You can register a new entity using the POST /register-entity
+You can register a new entity using the POST /fetchers/internal/entities

 endpoint.
 This endpoint accepts a POST request with a JSON payload that follows the EntityCreate schema.
 Upon successful registration, the server returns the entity's information as defined by the EntityInDb model.